jonathanknorn/Project-Euler/README.md

 projecteuler
 ============

-https://projecteuler.net/ solved in Java, this is not aimed to be a 'perfect' solution, just something I do for fun..
+Problems from https://projecteuler.net/ solved in Java.

 To run all problems, use RunAll.java located in the res-folder.